Let me tell you about a CEO's nightmare I witnessed recently.

 Why Investors Pay Premiums for Sharp Positioning

-3. Pricing Power: Niche positioning allows value-based pricing vs. hourly rate commoditization
+- Pricing Power: Niche positioning enables value-based pricing versus hourly rate commoditization

 Investment thesis translation: Sharp positioning = lower risk + higher growth potential = premium valuation.